a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ##### Non-Functional Requirements #####

+1. The implementation is based on Dojo Toolkit
+1. The tests are written using QUnit
-1. The UI should be visually pleasing
+1. The UI is visually pleasing

 ##### Non-Requirements #####